Kusuo Saiki: Psychic powers

-Despite both of his parents being normal people, Saiki has numerous psychic powers and special abilities.
+Despite both of his parents being normal people, Saiki has immense psychic powers and numerous special abilities.
+He has altered aspects of reality multiple times, such as making it normal for people to have odd colored hair (from the reader's stand point) or changing accepted rules, retroactively, at his school so that students are allowed to have part time jobs.

 Clairvoyance

 The power to view objects or people anywhere.
 Saiki must cross his eyes in order to use it.

 Hypnosis

 The power to change people thoughts on certain things or a person.
-For example, in the episode were Saiki and his class go to the beach, he uses hypnosis to disguise Reita Toritsuka to appear as himself so Kokomi Teruhashi would think its him.
+For example, in the episode where Saiki and his class go to the beach, he uses hypnosis to disguise Reita Toritsuka to appear as himself so Kokomi Teruhashi would see Toritsuka as Saiki.

 Invisibility

 The power to turn himself invisible for ten minutes.
 If touched, he becomes visible again.
 Reita Toritsuka can still see him while he's invisible.

 Telekinesis/Psychokinesis

 The power to bring about energy just by thinking.

 Telepathy

 The power to know what other people are thinking.
 Saiki can also use telepathy to talk to people without speaking aloud.
 He can not read the minds of tiny lifeforms or people of low intelligence.